Matlock (2024 TV series): Casting

+Lawsuit

+On June 17, 2026, former Matlock story editor and writer John Lowe (Note: Not to be confused with writer and actor John Owen Lowe) filed a lawsuit against CBS Studios, showrunner Jennie Snyder Urman and executive producers Nicki Renna and Jeffrey Lieber for creating a "hostile work environment."
+He alleged that "racially stereotyped comments about his body and genitalia" were made toward him and other Black cast and crew members on the series.
+Lowe stated that he was fired in July 2025, after raising concerns about alleged racist and sexual comments made by Urman and accused the executive producers of allowing "sexually explicit and discriminatory conduct" to fester, such as late-night calls from Urman in her underwear, a perception of indentured servitude, racially offensive remarks about Juneteenth, Renna taking verbal swings at cast members and other staffers of the series, and a racially and sexually derogatory comment about Eme Ikwuakor, a guest star on the show.

+In September 2026, it was reported that CBS was seeking the dismiss the lawsuit, claiming that the allegations were "fabrications and outright lies".

 Broadcast

 Matlock premiered with a sneak peek on September 22, 2024, before its timeslot premiere on October 17 on CBS.
 In Canada, the series airs on Global and is available to stream on StackTV.
 The second season premiered on October 12, 2025.

+In Australia, the show premiered on Channel Ten on the November 11, 2024 and has continued to air its second season through January 2026 and also airs on Paramount+.

+In Croatia, the show premiered on national HRT 1 starting with the first season on the 15th.
+June 2026.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7.7/10, based on 24 critic reviews.
 The website's critics consensus reads, "Case closed—this Matlock reboot is a winner thanks to the ever reliable Kathy Bates and the intriguing wrinkle it puts on the legendary series' original concept."
 Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 12 critics, indicating "generally favorable" reviews.